isomerpages/mof-gfg/_g20-eminent-persons-group/Governance.md

 Management would have to guide this process of transformation within each institution

-Proposal 22: Ensure diversity and better match the skills available to IFI Boards and Management to the shift in business models and increased complexity of challenges.
+### Proposal 22: Ensure diversity and better match the skills available to IFI Boards and Management to the shift in business models and increased complexity of challenges. ###

-Up Arrow

 The Executive Boards should adopt modern corporate governance practices to ensure the IFIs’ effectiveness in a more complex environment.
 This should include: